DataDog/brod/docs/spec.rst

     ================  =====  ===================================================
     ERROR_CODE        VALUE  DEFINITION
     ================  =====  ===================================================
-    UnknownCode        -1
+    Unknown            -1    Unknown Error
     NoError             0    Success
-    OffsetOutOfRange    1    Offset requested is not in the InvalidMessage      2
+    OffsetOutOfRange    1    Offset requested is no longer available on the server InvalidMessage      2    A message you sent failed its checksum and is corrupt.
-    WrongPartition      3    You tried to access a partition that doesn't exist.
+    WrongPartition      3    You tried to access a partition that doesn't exist (was not between 0 and (num_partitions - 1)).
     InvalidFetchSize    4    The size you requested for fetching is smaller than the message you're trying to fetch.
     ================  =====  ===================================================

-FIXME: Check these names against their source tree
+FIXME: Add tests to verify all these codes.

-FIXME: Check what happens when you have a partition that isn't created yet and you try to read from it.
+FIXME: Check that there weren't more codes added in 0.7.

 Message (<= v0.6)
 **********************